arez/arez/README.md

 that will be expanded over time as the library is fleshed out.

 TODO:

+* FAQ:
+  - must read/write properties using observable methods otherwise they are not tracked.
+Very important if you want to be notified or want to notify downstream observers

+* Note in documentation that poor error messages are a bug.
+Please report them

+* Change error message "Attempting to get current transaction but no transaction is active." to indicate why this typically happens.

 * Link back from website to github page

 * Start to document app using Jekyll site.
 Useful resources include https://learn.cloudcannon.com/